Wednesday, July 24, 2024

 3 Difference between Web Server vs Application Server vs Servlet Containers - Apache vs JBoss vs Tomcat

 In the Java EE, or J2EE or JEE world, there is a lot of confusion between terminology, which is quite evident that now we have three words (J2EE, Java EE, and JEE) to describe the same technology platform.
-You will see Java developers using the terms like Web Server, Application Server, and Web containers interchangeably but they are not exactly the same.
+You will see Java developers using the terms like Web Server, Application Server, and Servlet containers interchangeably but they are not exactly the same.
 The main difference between a Web server and an application server is that a web server is meant to serve static pages like HTML and CSS, while an Application Server is responsible for generating dynamic content by executing server-side code like JSP, Servlet, or EJB.

 Now, Tomcat is not exactly an application server, it's more of a servlet engine or web container or also known as servlet containers because it provides the runtime environment for Servlet and JSP but doesn't provide the services like EJB and distributed transaction which is a key feature of the application server in Java JEE world.